FrostyX/infra-docs/docs/sysadmin-guide/sops/gdpr_delete.rst

      Please note this form requires you to sign in to your account to verify your identity.``

+   If the request has come via Red Hat internal channels as an explicit request to delete, mark the ticket with the tag ``rh``.
+This tag will help delineate requests for any future reporting needs.

    If they do not have a FAS account, indicate to them that there is no data to be deleted.
    Use this response: